gem-pasteur/macsyfinder/doc/implementation.rst

 Reporting Hmmer search results
 ******************************

-A *"HMMReport"* (:class:`txsscanlib.report.HMMReport`) object represents the results of a Hmmer program search on the input dataset with a hidden Markov model protein profile.
+A *"HMMReport"* (:class:`macsypy.report.HMMReport`) object represents the results of a Hmmer program search on the input dataset with a hidden Markov model protein profile.
 This object has methods to extract and build *"Hits"* that are then analyzed for systems assessment.

 It analyses Hmmer raw outputs, and applies filters on the matches (according to :ref:`Hmmer options<hmmer-options>`).
 See :ref:`hmmer-outputs-label` for details on the resulting output files.